 Mike Tyson was able to lose 130 pounds after switching to a vegan diet.
 He notes the history of plant-based eating with Roman gladiators, “the greatest gladiators, the greatest ones in Roman times, they were all vegan.
 That’s fighting to the death!”

 Both endurance and strength-based athletes can benefit from the switch to plant-based options.
 Fruits, vegetables, and whole grains provide a variety of complex and simple carbohydrates necessary for longer periods of exercise, while plant-based protein options are abundant to maintain and build muscle.
-The phytonutrients and antioxidants found in plants (and not animal products) can help speed recovery and reduce inflammation — and perhaps give plant-based athletes a competitive advantage.
+The phytonutrients and antioxidants found in abundance in plants, and not animal products, can help speed recovery and reduce inflammation — and perhaps give plant-based athletes a competitive advantage.

 Have you found plant-based foods help with your workout recovery?
 Please share your experience below!